ChickenTenders2/FoodLink/README.md

     setup/                                      # Files needed for setup.
         foodlink_schema.sql                     # Database schema file for importing.

-        itemDB.py                               # Python script to insert items to item table.
+        itemDB.py                               # Python script to insert items into the item table.

-        recipeDB.py                             # Inserts recipes into recipe table, recipe ingredients into recipe_items table and recipe utensils and appliance into recipe_tool table.
+        recipeDB.py                             # Inserts recipes into recipe table, recipe ingredients into recipe_items table and recipe utensils and appliances into recipe_tool table.

     ai_model_training_reference/
         reference.bib                           # Bib file containing full references to the datasets that form the custom